Haifa_logo_official_apperence_dark

 Krisztina has held research positions with the University of Minnesota, the Human Rights, Big Data and Technology project housed at the University of Essex, and New York University.
 She has also lectured in international humanitarian law, international human rights law, and counter-terrorism frameworks.

 Magdalena (Magda) Pacholska is a post-doctoral fellow at the Minerva Center for the Rule of Law under Extreme Conditions.
 Magda was a Marie Skłodowska-Curie Postdoctoral Fellow at the Asser Institute (University of Amsterdam) where she was part of the Designing International Law and Ethics into Military Artificial Intelligence (DILEMA) Project.
 Before that, she worked as a legal adviser at the Polish General Command of the Armed Forces, where she focused on the legal aspects of interoperability in joint operations.
 She holds a Ph.D. from the Hebrew University of Jerusalem and an LL.M. in International Criminal Law from the University of Amsterdam (joint program with Columbia Law School).
+She is the Managing editor of The Military Law and the Law of War Review (Edward Elgar).

 Marco Leitner is a Doctoral student at Paris Lodron University of Salzburg.
 Being part of a project entitled: Digitalisation, Human Dignity and Conceptions of Being Human, his dissertation investigates the impact of data profiles on human dignity in EU data protection law from a legal-philosophical perspective.
 Since November this year he have started working in the department of public international law.